 Couching was used in tapestries starting in the year 1020.
-It has a very long history, but unfortunately in commercial tapestries, the technique is not used as much as it was before.
+It has a long history, but in commercial tapestries, the technique is not used as much as it was before.
 It has also been called Laid Work because the floss is laid down and stitched over.

 Couching is a good technique to use for fragile fibers, especially metallics.
 Couching also allows stitchers to create curves and circles in a Cross Stitch design.
 Metallic cross stitch floss is very difficult to work with but couching allows you to get the effect you want with very little effort.
 It may seem very confusing but once you have the technique down, it is very simple to do and offers a beautiful effect.

 The couching may be done with a coordinating or contrasting color of floss, depending on the look desired.
-It is especially a desirable technique when working with metallics or other fragile floss.
+It is especially a desirable technique when working with metallics or another fragile floss.
 If you use contrasting floss, you will get a shadowing effect.
 If you use the same colors, you will get a nice stump work effect.
 Whichever you choose, you will love the way the project turns out.

 Stitch School offers up their lesson on couching.
 They demonstrate a step by step tutorial on the stitch.
 You will notice that they also use contrasting thread to show what the stitch should end up looking like.
 The examples she shows are absolutely beautiful.
-Check out her work and the tutorial on her website.

-The last tutorial on Couching is from The Craftinomicon.
-Although her tutorial does not use contrasting colors as examples, she does show how the piece will look with floss of the same color.
-This is a good idea so you can see both way to do this stitch.
-This tutorial is perfect for those who have somewhat of an idea of how to do this process but still needs a little bit of help understanding, It may be a bit advanced for the novice, but it is still very good to see how a final project should look.
+While the Couching is from The Craftinomicon tutorial does not use contrasting colors as examples, she does show how the piece will look with floss of the same color.
+This is a good idea so you can see both ways to do this stitch.
+This tutorial is perfect for those who have somewhat of an idea of how to do this process but still needs a little bit of help understanding.
 For those of you who are concerned with the way the back of a project looks, she shows you that also.
-You can see the tutorial on her website.